Teen Feed—There’s Still Time to Give

-October’s Social Justice Plate Collection benefits Teen Feed.
-Your generosity funds the UUC’s Meal Team and its 15 year partnership with Teen Feed.
+September’s Second Sunday Plate Collection benefits Teen Feed.
+Your generosity funds UUC’s Meal Team and its partnership with Teen Feed for nearly 20 years.
 In particular, these funds cover expenses for groceries and supplies for UUC’s crew to prepare and serve 18 meals each year.
 With about 1,000 homeless teens in King County, the need is great.
-Congregants donated over $3,300 last Sunday!
-Through October 27 you can still give online to this special collection.
-(Select “Special Plate Collection” from the drop-down menu and enter “October Plate for Teen Feed” in the memo line.)
+If you haven’t yet contributed to the dedicated plate collection, you can still do so through September 25.

 - Give online and select “Special Plate” from the drop-down menu and enter “Teen Feed” in the memo line.

 - Drop off a check in the UUC office, with a memo note “Teen Feed.”

 Our UUC Meal Team spans three generations and five decades, including UUC youth.
 Last Sunday, two of our volunteers, Steve Ellzey and Susan Hajek, shared more about their experiences as part of UUC’s Meal Team.

 Knowing more about Teen Feed is key to understanding its mission and how hot meals lead to moving teens off the streets.
 So, Steve started his Sunday morning words by offering some facts about Teen Feed:

 - Teen Feed responds to the most basic needs of at-risk youth—offering healthy meals, advocacy, street outreach, and healthcare access

 - Has offered over 7,200 meals in 2022 and given more than 6000 hours in support to date